 Is this a good thing?
 Should these algorithms tailoring this information to us have this sort of control?
 What information do we NOT see as a result of our filter bubbles?

 We need these information gatekeepers to challenge us.
 To show us other points of view, things that we need to see.
 Can we rely on them to do this?

 I found this a really interesting opening to the day and I am certainly interested in checking out the book further.
 It certainly asks some pertinent questions about matters that should concern all of us, as this information helps us to determine what we perceive as fact.
 Those facts being presented to all of us vary based on our own previous personal views, or those in our networks, is somewhat unsettling as it distorts the perception of our own personal realities.

 At a lightning pace, straight after Eli had finished we were flung headlong into the Social Media track.
 Here we had presentations from Bill Hunt from Back Azimuth Consulting, Ben Chapman, Head of Popular Music at the BBC, Paul Madden from Automatica and Hubert Sepidnam (AKA Mr Taster) from Kaspid.

 I really enjoyed all 4 of these sessions.

 Bill looked at what search data reveals about customer needs and desires.
-We need to understand searchers – search suggest and related searches need to be leveraged as this is what people want to know around those root topics.
-We need to understand query intent better, as this can be great opportunities for new products and services to drive a business forward.
-Language has to be used in the way people looking for them use, its no good using internal jargon – forcing users down that path doesn’t work!
+We need to understand searchers - search suggest and related searches need to be leveraged as this is what people want to know around those root topics.
+We need to understand query intent better as this can be a great opportunity for new products and services to drive a business forward.
+Language has to be used in the way people looking for them use it, it's no good using internal jargon - forcing users down that path doesn't work!

 Liveness and Friendship are the 2 core drivers of all BBC radio now - listen, watch and share!